ceilingwaffle/Focusu/README.md

 # Acknowledgments
 - [Piotrekol](https://github.com/Piotrekol) for the awesome open source C# osu memory scanner (made my life 100x easier).
+- w1ll and Herobrine for their nifty logo creations.
 - Anyone in my Twitch chat who helped me with C# or just  stopped by to say hi and keep me company while building this! <3

 # Need help?